 Philipsburg, my hometown, is the winner of Sunset Magazine’s Best Municipal Makeover/ Reinvention.
 When I was a kid, this place was struggling.
 It had been a booming mining community in its heyday, but as times changed, the community struggled.
 Meanwhile, some ambitious and creative people in town literally painted the buildings, planted some flowers, and presto!
 It is now a flourishing cultural small town that has a growing tourism economy.
 I’m not going to lie.
 It took more than a few cans of

-The state capital of Montana, Helena is a growing city rich with history.
-Self described as halfway between Yellowstone and Glacier, it is a lovely little city that keeps me wanting to go back to explore more.
+The state capital of Montana, Helena is a growing city rich in history.
+Self-described as halfway between Yellowstone and Glacier, it is a lovely little city that keeps me wanting to go back to explore more.
 A couple of my favorite spots are the Blackfoot River Brewing Company and Last Chance Gulch, a nice little area to take a stroll.
 I still need to go and ride the Last Chance Tour Train, because I hear its pretty fun!

 Bozeman & Livingston